 Providers who do not have a contract with the enrollee's BadgerCare Plus HMO or Medicaid SSI HMO are referred to as non-network providers.
 (HMO and SSI HMO network providers agree to payment amounts and billing procedures in a contract with the HMO or SSI HMO.)
-Non-network providers are required to direct enrollees to HMO or SSI HMO network providers except in the following situations:
+Non-network providers are required to direct enrollees to HMO or SSI HMO network providers are required to direct enrollees to HMO or SSI HMO network providers are required to direct enrollees to HMO or SSI HMO.